 By 1910, Climax was described as having good churches and schools, and several leading lines of business activity were represented.
 Its population at that time was about 100 people.

-In the 1920s, Climax began to decline as the railroad faced competition with automobiles.
-However, the small community hung on and in 1940, its population peaked at 157.
+In the 1920s, Climax began to decline as the railroad faced competition from automobiles.
+However, the small community hung on, and in 1940, its population peaked at 157.
 By 1945, it boasted two general stores, a hardware store, a blacksmith’s shop, two filling stations, a creamery, and a barbershop, where men could get their haircut for just 25¢.
-It also sported a grade school and a high school, as well as three churches.
+It also sported a grade school, high school, and three churches.
 At that time, its railroad still provided two trains per day.
-However, by December 1948, only one train was arriving in the community each day.
+However, by December 1948, only one train arrived in the community each day.

 With other Greenwood County cities growing, Climax once again began to decline.
 Its high school closed in 1957, and its grade school closed in 1969.
 In the 1970s, the Santa Fe Emporia-Moline railroad branch that passed through Climax was taken out of service and removed.
 The town’s post office closed on January 7, 1989.